This is the multi-page printable view of this section. Click here to print.

 Sequencing content jobs

-When you create a CAPApplicationVersion workload, you can define multiple content jobs.
-The order in which these jobs are executed is important, as some jobs may depend on the output of others.
-The ContentJobs property allows you to specify the order in which content jobs are executed.
+When you create a CAPApplicationVersion, you can define multiple content jobs.
+The order in which these jobs run is important, as some jobs may depend on the output of others.
+The ContentJobs property specifies the execution order of content jobs.

 spec: